Action #1297

 Another piece that was missing was the cut of the background model beyond the RoI of a given run.
 This is important, otherwise you will get a predicted background rate in an area where there are no events due to an RoI cut.
 I also implemented this in ctbkgcube.
 I also implemented the same logic in ctbin, GCTAExposure and GCTAMeanPsf to be sure that all stacked cubes are compliant.

-#12 Updated by Lu Chia-Chun almost 10 years ago
+#12 Updated by Lu Chia-Chun over 10 years ago

 the size of GEventBin is solidangle() * ewidth().MeV() * ontime();